hektonian/DataSource/README.md

 I mean, sure, on paper all actions you can take on a set of data can be filtered down to the basic CRUD.
 But to take the five actions of CRUD (List, Get, Create, Update, Delete) and make that *THE* thing you access your store with is a bad idea.
 A good start, for sure, but a really REALLY bad idea.
 Especially so if you're working with relational databases.

-With that I make the claim (there's gonna be a lot of these) that repositories do not represent anything how a modern data store should be queried or manipulated.
+***Repositories do not represent anything how a modern data store should be queried or manipulated.***

-SO!
+So!
 With all that out of the way (and probably with a few new enemies made) here's some points to why repositories are a bad idea:

 ### Repositories tend to over/under fetch